Diego Gomes

 Diego Gomes (born August 27, 1996) is a Canadian singer-songwriter, musician, producer and director from Toronto, Ontario.
 He is best known as the season three winner of the Canadian YTV television series, The Next Star.
 He is also the CEO of videography business, New Wave Visuals.

 Early life

 Gomes was born and raised in Toronto, Ontario.
 He is of Portuguese and Italian descent.
 At the age of ten, Gomes formed a band before auditioning for The Next Star.
-He cites music influences from G-Eazy, Motley Crue, Diplo, Michael Jackson, Metro Boomin and Future, among many more.
+He cites music influences from G-Eazy, Mötley Crüe, Diplo, Michael Jackson, Metro Boomin and Future, among many more.